Matthew1906/100DaysOfPython/README.md

 For the Projects, the driver program (where you run the code) uses camelCase, while other supporting files use snake_case

 ## Projects:
 ##### Some projects are a little different than the file, since it has been optimized and shortened
+##### Some projects are not put into a link, since it contains personal information and removing the personal info means the program won't work

 ### Simple and Runnable in Console:
 - Band Name Generator: https://replit.com/@matthewadrianus/bandNameGenerator